Economic Integration Committee Reviews Its Achievements And Efforts In Promoting National Economic Growth And Business Environment's Competitiveness

-(MENAFN- Dubai PR Network) H.E.
-Bin Touq chairs the first Committee meeting for the year 2025
+(MENAFN- Mid-East Info) H.E.
+Bin Touq chairs the first Committee meeting for the year 2025.

 H.E.
 Bin Touq said:“The UAE's economic performance in 2024 is the result of exceptional and concerted efforts that led to substantial progress in our transition towards a new economic model based on innovation and knowledge.
 As a result, we were able to establish a leading and exemplary economic climate for the success of businesses, investors and startups from around the world.”
 H.E. added that these efforts supported the national economy's growth and competitiveness at the regional and global levels.
 For instance, the UAE's non-oil GDP during the first half of 2024 grew by 4.4 per cent compared to the same period in 2023, while non-oil sectors' contribution to the GDP rose to 75 per cent by the end of H1 2024.